-- A benefit of this plan; - Approved when prior authorization is required (see Prior Authorization for more information); - Given by an eligible provider acting within the scope of their practice as determined by BCBSAZ or BCBSAZ's contracted vendor(s); - Medically or dentally necessary as determined by BCBSAZ or BCBSAZ's contracted vendor(s); - Not excluded by this plan.
-(That is, the service or item is not listed in the What's Not Covered section of this Base Benefit Book, or noted in this section as "Not covered"); - Not experimental or investigational as determined by BCBSAZ (does not apply to covered services that are part of an approved clinical trial; see Clinical Trials in this section for more information); and - Provided while this plan is in effect, and while you are eligible for benefits.
+- A benefit of this plan; - Given by an eligible provider acting within the scope of their practice as determined by BCBSAZ or BCBSAZ's contracted vendor(s); - Medically or dentally necessary as determined by BCBSAZ or BCBSAZ's contracted vendor(s); - Not excluded by this plan.
+(That is, the service or item is not listed in the What's Not Covered section of this Base Benefit Book, or noted in this section as "Not covered"); - Not experimental or investigational as determined by BCBSAZ (does not apply to covered services that are part of an approved clinical trial; see Clinical Trials in this section for more information); - Precertified (okayed in advance) when required (see Precertification for more information); and - Provided while this plan is in effect, and while you are eligible for benefits.